accidentaldevelopment/Inotify/README.md

     inotify.ready? #=> true or false

 In order to prevent your application from blocking, you'll probably want to use something like *ready?* or *IO.select()*.

+### IO::select Example
+Just for fun, here's an example using IO::select

+    require 'inotify'

+    inotify = Inotify.new
+    inotify.add_watcher('/tmp', Inotify::CREATE | Inotify::ATTRIB)

+    run = true
+    trap('INT'){ run = false }

+    while run
+      ev = IO.select([inotify],nil,nil,1)
+      p ev[0][0].read if ev
+    end

+I'd suggest looking at the Rubydocs for IO::select, but they're not remarkably useful.
+If you need a reference, man(2) select is probably where to look.

 Things Left to Do
 ---